 The income relevant for the benefit is the income produced in the solar year before the 1st of July of each year, and it remains valid until the 30th of June of the following year.
-Therefore, for example, for the period between the 1st of July 2018 and the 30th of June 2019, income produced in 2017 is taken into account.
+Therefore, for example, for the period between the 1st of July 2012 and the 30th of June 2013, income produced in 2011 is taken into account.
 For the simulation of the benefit, we assume the family income to stay constant in two consecutive years and we use the income thresholds as of 1st July (instead of 30th June).

 The access to the benefit is restricted to those families below an income threshold.
 The threshold is different according to the composition of the family (presence of either spouses or just one, presence of children aged under 18) and increasing in the number of family members.
+Income thresholds are adjusted each year and index-linked to the annual average growth rate of the consumer price index for working-class households, elaborated by the National Statistical Office (ISTAT).